-Blackberries occur naturally in woodland environments across the northern hemisphere and are widely cultivated for their sweet, dark-purple fruit.
-The rambling, thorny canes of the blackberry spread via underground runners, making them a prolific and somewhat invasive species to grow.
-Most gardeners take advantage of the aggressive nature of blackberries to create new plants by relying on vegetative propagation instead of seed germination, however, it is possible to grow blackberry plants from seed with a little patience and a few materials commonly found around the house.
+Blackberries occur naturally in woodland environments across the Northern Hemisphere and are widely cultivated for their sweet, dark purple fruit.
+The rambling, thorny blackberry brambles spread via underground runners, making them a prolific and somewhat invasive species to grow.

 Video of the Day